 Given the complexity of challenges that the construction industry faces in terms of operational risks, an integrative approach by designers and contractors when planning construction work is essential if risks are to be effectively managed.
 ‘ERIC Saves People’ (ERIC-SP) is certainly a useful starting point, however, taking account of all of the general principles of prevention is a fundamental requirement of CDM 2015.

-Learn more about our Construction Design & Management (CDM) Training Courses and how Astutis could help you and your team work safely in construction.
+Learn more about our Construction health and safety training courses and how Astutis could help you and your team work safely in construction.